 But what’s remarkable is how such an eerie song ultimately lifts towards something life-affirming.

-All of which ends to a perfectly timed conclusion, as if Can’s drummer had timed his entire drumming loop to land with milisecond perfection at the close.
+All of which ends to a perfectly timed conclusion, as if Can’s drummer had planned his entire drumming loop to land with millisecond perfection at the close.

 And then it all fades out into oblivion.

 Oh Yeah leaves Jaki Liebezeit alone to bop out that beat for the rest of eternity, his right foot sending that message out into the cosmos.
 And that in itself is complete perfection.

 The above footage from 1970 is incredibly rare.
 We only just came across it—thankfully, some smart people back in the day thought to record the band for prosperity.

 There isn’t much, though, but the below performance from November 1970 is cool as all hell.
 Note bassist Holger Czukay bopping along to the drum beat.

 Can didn’t often do “normal” gigs like other bands.
 It wasn’t really about playing the hits, or what have you, the members normally focussed on instant compositions.

 They did also perform variations of their album titles.
 Ege Bamyasi’s Spoon, for example, often got reworked into a near 20-minute epic.